DESERT PURSUIT was filmed the year before Morris and Grey costarred in THE FIGHTING LAWMAN (1953), and it's much the better of the two films.

 Unfortunately three "bad men from Bodie" are on Smith's trail, as his friend (Emmett Lynn) blabbed about the gold when he was drinking.
 The trio of bad guys (George Tobias, Anthony Caruso, and John Doucette) hoping to steal the gold have an advantage over Ford and Mary as they travel through the desert -- they're riding camels!

 This was a pleasant little Western, especially if you're not expecting much going in.
 There's some nice chemistry between Morris and Grey.
 Having known Ford's sweetheart back in San Bernardino, Mary has to break the news to him that the girl married someone else, but Ford's not sad for long, with someone like Mary around.
-They've cute together joking about her being his squaw when they're in the Indian camp.
+They're cute together joking about her being his squaw when they're in the Indian camp.

 Besides the actors and the unique "Christmas and camels" theme, the biggest plus for me was that virtually the entire movie was filmed in Lone Pine's Alabama Hills, with the Olancha Sand Dunes standing in for Death Valley.
 William A. Sickner filmed every shot in this black and white movie in the great outdoors, and I enjoyed trying to recognize various rock groupings from my trips to Lone Pine.
 This film would be a great candidate for a locations tour at a future Lone Pine Film Festival!
+(November 2016 Update: Here's my post on this fall's locations tour of DESERT PURSUIT!)

 Virginia Grey was interviewed by Mike Fitzgerald, shared at the Western Clippings site.
 She remembered that when they filmed DESERT PURSUIT "the weather wasn't too bad," and she was relieved they didn't shoot the desert scenes in Death Valley.
 Grey said of Morris and Lone Pine: "Even though we stayed on location, I didn’t get to know him.
 We were too tired, and too dirty (Laughs) to socialize in the evening.
 Besides that, I don’t recall there being any place to even go at the time.
 It surely has grown some, but in those days, there was literally nothing there.
 So, the cast would take a shower, jump into bed (separate beds, of course) (Laughs), grab their script, and study their lines for the next day’s shoot.”